 Zip forward to August 2016, and Reputation was lovingly expanded by Cherry Red Records as a compressive three-disc set, including multiple mixes and tracks recorded but not included on the original album and a DVD of promo videos.
 What Have I Done To Deserve This? is included as a bonus track in the Shep Pettibone Disco Mix variant, essentially the same uptempo reworking the seminal synth duo featured in their first world tour of 1991, Performance (above).
 Dusty died in 1999, and didn’t capitalise in commercial terms on the return to form that the album’s hits had given her.
 But her “reputation” has, rightly, been restored for all time.

-Next month the niche label give the same deluxe treatment to Liza Minnelli’s Results, from 1989.
+In 2017 the niche label gave the same deluxe treatment to Liza Minnelli’s Results, another perfect pan-generational hook-up, from 1989.
 Ostensibly the third Pet Shop Boys album in all but name, the set was helmed by the duo with Julian Mendelsohn and included the sparkling single Losing My Mind: Stephen Sondheim transformed into high-camp dancefloor drama.

 There’s also scorching covers of Tanita Tikaram’s tantalising Twist In My Sobriety and Hazell Dean’s Love Pains and seven Tennant/Lowe compositions.
 The whopping 4-disc collection also includes a myriad of mixes and alternate versions, plus a contemporaneous DVD entitled Visible Results.
-It’s another perfect pan-generational hook-up.
 They really don’t make them like that anymore.

 Postscript: In 2009 Pet Shop Boys received the Outstanding Contribution To Music gong at The Brits.
 Inadvertently marking almost exactly ten years since Dusty died, her section of What Have I Done To Deserve This? were performed by an up and coming singer by the name of Lady Gaga.
 She’s the one dressed as a teapot.